 I believe OpenStack plays a vital role in the open source ecosystem and in the future of cloud technology, one of the key projects that serves to promote "innovation and choice on the Internet", as Mozilla is fond of saying.
 The open source nature of OpenStack opens up economic opportunities in cloud technology around the world.
 It is an important example of one style of modern open source development, funded by corporate interests but guided by the technical governance of individual contributors.

-Good executive leadership is a balance, involving seeing the external environment and internal paths with the greatest chances of success, communicating those opportunities to people in a position to make them a reality, allocating resources to support the mission, and yet avoiding the temptation to micro-manage on execution.
-One good analogy might be a gardner who selects good soil in adequate sunlight, ensures a steady supply of water and fertilizer, and protects against insects or disease that might destroy the crop, without going over-the-top into Bonsai pruning that stunts growth.
+Good executive leadership is a balance, involving seeing the external environment and internal paths with the greatest chances of success, collaborating on exploring those opportunities with people in a position to make them a reality, allocating resources to support the mission, and yet avoiding the temptation to micro-manage on execution.

 Allison has already been nominated by: